 - take part in risky behaviours

-- use alcohol, substances or self-injury to try and feel better
+- use substances or self-injury to try to feel better

 - lose or gain weight

 - have unexplained physical symptoms, pains or complaints

 What can go along with depression?

 Children with depression can also experience other mental health challenges at the same time.
 This can affect their symptoms, ability to function and treatment options.
 Some mental health challenges that can exist alongside depression include:

 Dealing with these challenges can help with the depression.
 If children or youth develop these challenges, it is important to reach out for help early so you, your child and your family can have all the support you need.

 There are many ways to help your child.
 Depression is one of the most treatable mental illnesses.
 You can take steps at home to help your child start to feel better.
 By reading this you have already begun to help and support your child.